raleel/mythras-srd/0006_Vehicles.md

 The maximum number of traits a vehicle can have depends on hull size and type.

 Every vehicle has an inherent trait: the travel mode for which it was primarily designed.
-ThereforeTherefore, aircraft inherently hold the Airborne trait, boats the Seaborne trait, and so on., This inherent trait does not count towards the available number of traits.
+Therefore, aircraft inherently hold the Airborne trait, boats the Seaborne trait, and so on., This inherent trait does not count towards the available number of traits.
 However, if a vehicle wishes to include a second travel mode — a flying submarine for instance, then the Airborne trait would need to be taken as part of its available traits.

-Some traits may not be available, depending on the technology level of the setting; Games Masters must make their own judgement calls as to what traits can be applied.
+Some traits may not be available, depending on the technology level of the setting; Games Masters must make their own judgment calls as to what traits can be applied.

 **Vehicle Trait Allocation Table**